 Only certain types of patent information can be submitted to FDA.
 FDA publishes patent information on approved drug products in the Agency's publication Approved Drug Products with Therapeutic Equivalence Evaluations, also known as the "Orange Book."
 The Orange Book is available on FDA's website and is updated every few weeks.
-The book is printed in hardcover yearly by the Government Printing Office, updated monthly and available to the public.
+The book is also printed yearly by the Government Printing Office, updated monthly, and is available to the public.
 It lists all approved drug products with their therapeutic equivalence codes in addition to the products' patent and exclusivity information (if such information exists).

-Concerns have been expressed over FDA's role in the listing of patents in the "Orange Book," which can have an impact on generic drug approvals by delaying their approval and the initiation of 180-day exclusivity.
-Under the FD&C Act, pharmaceutical companies seeking to market innovator drugs must submit, as part of an NDA or supplement, information on any patent that: 1) claims the pending or approved drug or a method of using the approved drug, and 2) for which a claim of patent infringement could reasonably be asserted against an unauthorized party.
+Concerns have been expressed over FDA's role in the listing of patents in the "Orange Book."
+Under the FD&C Act, pharmaceutical companies seeking to market innovator drugs must submit information on any patent that: 1) claims the pending or approved drug or a method of using the approved drug, and 2) for which a claim of patent infringement could reasonably be asserted against an unauthorized party.
 Patents that may be submitted are drug substance (active ingredient) patents, drug product (formulation and composition) patents, and method of use patents.
 Process (or manufacturing) patents may not be submitted to FDA.
+FDA's final rule published on June 18, 2003, clarified the types of patents that must be listed in the Orange Book.

 When an NDA applicant submits a patent covering the formulation, composition, or method of using an approved drug, the applicant must also submit a signed declaration stating that the patent covers the formulation, composition, or use of the approved product.
-The required text of the declaration is described in FDA's regulations.
+The current required text of the declaration is described in FDA's regulations.
+The final rule replaces the signed declaration with a declaration form that must be used for the submission of patent information.

 The process of patent certification, notice to the NDA holder and patent owner, a 45-day waiting period, possible patent infringement litigation and the statutory 30-month stay may result in a considerable delay in the approval of ANDAs when an innovator company submits a new patent listing to FDA.
 Therefore, ANDA applicants often closely scrutinize these listings.
 FDA's regulations provide that, in the event of a dispute as to the accuracy or relevance of patent information submitted to and subsequently listed by FDA, an ANDA applicant must provide written notification of the grounds for dispute to the Agency.
 FDA will then ask the NDA holder to confirm the correctness of the patent information and listing.
 Unless the patent information is withdrawn or amended by the NDA holder, FDA does not change the patent information in the "Orange Book."

 If a patent is listed in the "Orange Book," an applicant seeking approval for an ANDA must submit a certification to the patent.
 Even an applicant whose ANDA is pending when additional patents are submitted for listing by the sponsor must certify to the new patents, unless the additional patents are submitted by the patent holder more than 30-days after issuance by the U.S. Patent and Trademark Office.
-Until the final rule effective date, pending generic drug applications are subject to multiple overlapping 30-month stays if new patents are listed for the innovator drug.
+Until the final rule effective date, pending generic drug applications may be subject to multiple overlapping 30-month stays if new patents are listed for the innovator drug and those patents result in litigation.